Simple (philosophy): Non-material simples

 The use of 'simple' is not restricted to material objects.
 Anything, no matter what ontological category it is from, is a simple if and only if it has no proper parts.
 Thus Lewis has argued that singletons are simples (Lewis 1991) and spacetime points are often thought to be simples (although in some non-standard spacetimes, points have proper parts).
-Similarly, there is a question of whether things from other categories--for instance, fictional characters and properties, if there are such things--are simples.
+Similarly, there is a question of whether things from other categories – for instance, fictional characters and properties, if there are such things – are simples. [source?]
 Furthermore, just as every material object may be made of atomless gunk rather than simples, so too for objects from other ontological categories.
 For instance, some have held that spacetime is gunky, claiming that every region of spacetime has a proper sub-region.